top of page

 3. Designed wireframes and interactive prototypes (Axure RP Pro).

-4. Planned, facilitated, and analyzed usability testing sessions.
+4. Planned, facilitated, and analysed usability testing sessions.

 5. Addressed unique regional user needs (e.g., Jersey market multi-account management).